 From Term 1 2017, Victorian government and Catholic schools will use the new Victorian Curriculum F-10.
 Curriculum related information is currently being reviewed and may be subject to change.

 For more information on the curriculum, see:

 The Victorian Curriculum F–10 - VCAA

-These adventure activity guidelines are a primary reference for the development of risk management plans specific to the location, activity and group participating in a program.
+These adventure activity guidelines are for developing risk management plans specific to the location, activity and group participating.
 They support your professional judgement and experience.